 Immediately after Hogsmeade opened planning began for a second Harry Potter world inside of the parks.
 Since Hogsmeade captured the beauty of the small, rural Wizard town of Hogsmeade, the designers thought it would be a nice to add a more “urban” element to the Harry Potter experience at the parks.
 The design from Diagon Alley was born.

 Inspired by the books and the movies the way that you move between the two parks is by riding the Hogwarts Express.
-It’s an ACTUAL train and you can ride the Hogwarts Express BOTH directions.
-The experience is different each way.
+It’s an ACTUAL train and you can ride the Hogwarts Express in BOTH directions.
+The experience is different in each direction.

 FIVE: There is sooooo much more to do that just ride the rides in Diagon Alley and Hogsmeade.